 Why do you have to take out all of our blackberries?

 The Himalayan Blackberry is a highly invasive plant and you will see it all over Washington.
 It grows faster than native plants and soon overwhelms them.
 You can find out more about it at the King County Noxious Weed Board.
-Another concern is that the Burke-Gilman Trail used to be a railroad track and the trains used until the late 1940's were steam trails that burned coal for fuel.
+Another concern is that the Burke-Gilman Trail used to be a railroad track and the steam trains that used it until the late 1940's burned coal for fuel.
 Burning coal releases lead, cadmium and mercury, all toxic materials.
-The toxins are in the soil along the track, but we do not know if it is in the plants or the berries.
-There is no shortage of blackberries in Seattle and we think it is safer to pick our own blackberries else where to protect our families.
+The toxins are in the soil along the track.
+We do not know if they are in the plants or the berries.
+There is no shortage of blackberries in Seattle and we think it is safer to pick our own blackberries elsewhere to protect our families.

 Where and how do you get the native plants that you put in?

-Friends of the Burke-Gilman at Sand Point is a non-profit organization, all of the plants that we purchase are from money that has been donated by neighbors, friends and stewards or has been developed by writing grants.
+Friends of the Burke-Gilman Trail at Sand Point is a non-profit organization.
+All of the plants that we purchase are from money that has been donated by neighbors, friends and stewards or has been developed by writing grants.
 Most of our plants come from Four Corners Nursery or from Storm Lake Nursery, both of which specialize in native plants.
 Both nurseries are growing rapidly as people begin to see the advantages, beauty and ultimate cost saving of using native plants.

 We have seen people topping trees and dumping garbage along the Burke Gilman Trail, why are they allowed to do this?